 2.The last element is positive-Two cases arrive here

-2. The max subsequence does not include the last $n-1$ element.This is the most tricky one.In this we never know,the max subsequence might be vry different and the one with the $n$th element.So what we can do is just find the max sub sequence including the last element($n$th).In simpler words what can be the maximum sum you can obtain fixing one position at the end.Compare this with the sub sequence sum given by the oracle.Which ever is greater will fetch us the answer.
+The max subsequence given by the oracle includes the $n-1$th element-In this case since the last no is positive we include the last $n$th element too to the max subsequence and arrive at the final answer - The max subsequence does not include the last $n-1$ element.This is the most tricky one.In this we never know,the max subsequence might be vry different and the one with the $n$th element.So what we can do is just find the max sub sequence including the last element($n$th).In simpler words what can be the maximum sum you can obtain fixing one position at the end.Compare this with the sub sequence sum given by the oracle.Which ever is greater will fetch us the answer.

 So the oracle is making our task very easy.But you may wonder where is this discussion heading.How do u think the oracle will solve the problem?Dont you think the oracle having $n-1$ elements can further give all elements except one to another oracle.